Arsenal boss Arteta responds to Eriksen, Berge and Wilshere transfer links | Goal.com

 Mikel Arteta has brushed off reports linking Arsenal with a move for Sheffield United midfielder Sander Berge, but wouldn’t be drawn on potential interest in Christian Eriksen.

-The former Spurs star is currently struggling for game time at Inter following his £17 million ($22.5m) move to Italy last summer and has suggested he could look to leave San Siro in January.
+The former Spurs star is currently struggling for game time at Inter following his £17 million ($22.5m) move to Italy last January and has suggested he could look to leave San Siro in the New Year.

-“This isn’t what I dreamed of,” Eriksen told TV2 earlier this month.

 “I am concentrating on my football, then when the transfer window opens we will see if something will happen or not.”